leiliu2015/HLM-Nbody/README.md

 ```
 $ gnuplot -persist tric_a.gnu
 ```
 The approximate running time in each directory and their corresponding figure indices in our [preprint]() are listed in the following table for your reference.
-The running time is relatively long in the last two directories, as the same genomic region is modeled 32 times with different choices in the process of training {*k<sub>ij</sub>*}.
-Those 32 models are then compared to determine the best choice to train other examples.
+The running time was relatively long in the last two directories, as the same genomic region was modeled 32 times with different choices in the process of training {*k<sub>ij</sub>*}.
+The results were then compared to determine the best choice to train other examples.

 | Directory | Running Time /min | Figure |
 | --------- | ------------------ | -------|